MicrosoftDocs/sql-docs/docs/t-sql/statements/create-columnstore-index-transact-sql.md

 Convert a rowstore table to a clustered columnstore index, or create a nonclustered columnstore index.
 Use a columnstore index to efficiently run real-time operational analytics on an OLTP workload, or to improve data compression and query performance for data warehousing workloads.

-> [!NOTE]
+Follow [What's new in columnstore indexes](../../relational-databases/indexes/columnstore-indexes-what-s-new.md) for the latest improvements to this feature.

+ - Ordered clustered columnstore indexes were introduced in [!INCLUDE[sql-server-2022](../../includes/sssql22-md.md)].
+For more information, see [CREATE COLUMNSTORE INDEX](../../t-sql/statements/create-columnstore-index-transact-sql.md#order).

-> Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], you can create the table as a clustered columnstore index.
+ - Starting with [!INCLUDE[sssql16-md](../../includes/sssql16-md.md)], you can create the table as a clustered columnstore index.
 It's no longer necessary to first create a rowstore table and then convert it to a clustered columnstore index.

-For information on index design guidelines, refer to the [SQL Server Index Design Guide](../../relational-databases/sql-server-index-design-guide.md).
+ - For information on columnstore index design guidelines, see [Columnstore indexes - Design guidance](../../relational-databases/indexes/columnstore-indexes-design-guidance.md).

 ![Topic link icon](../../database-engine/configure-windows/media/topic-link.gif "Topic link icon") [Transact-SQL Syntax Conventions](../../t-sql/language-elements/transact-sql-syntax-conventions-transact-sql.md)